 Sam gave a resigned sigh, but squared her shoulders.
 You're right...
 Jack.

 He stared at her.
 She stared back.
-The silence stretched on between them to the point of becomming uncomfortable.
-So...
+The silence stretched on between them to the point of becoming uncomfortable.
 Gotta love that Asgard technology.
-She didn't reply to that coment, either.
+She didn't reply to that comment, either.
 At last he forced himself to ask, So...
 What do you want to talk about?

 Sam didn't beat around the bush now that he had asked.
 I want you to give me a reason not to accept this...
 She swallowed.
 This... engagement... that Pete has going.

-She didn't pull any punches when she was on a time limit, did she?
-Jack felt his heart start to squeeze in his chest again, but he ignored he pain the mention of Sam's possible future engagement caused to say But it's your decision.
+Jack felt his heart start to squeeze in his chest again, but he ignored the pain that the mention of Sam's possible future engagement caused him in order to say, But it's your decision.

 Sam sighed in aggravation.
 Yes, she admitted at last.
 But...
-She turned fully around in a circle, too traumatized to stand in one place, now.
+She turned fully around in a circle, too traumatized to stand in one place.

 But..? he inquired.